yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 ## Data source
-* 1st declaration (2020): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan, "Report on the Implementation of Declaration of a State of Emergency in response to the Novel Coronavirus Disease," (in Japanese), 2020/06/04, URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku0604.pdf
+* 1st declaration (2020): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Report on the Implementation of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2020/06/04.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku0604.pdf.
+(Accessed on February 9, 2020).
-* 2nd declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan, "Declaration of a State of Emergency in response to the Novel Coronavirus Disease", (in Japanese), 2021/01/07, URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210107.pdf
+* 2nd declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/01/07.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210107.pdf.
+(Accessed on February 9, 2020).
-  * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan, "Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease", (in Japanese), 2021/01/13, URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210113.pdf
+  * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/01/13.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210113.pdf.
+(Accessed on February 9, 2020).
-  * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan, "Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease", (in Japanese), 2021/02/02, URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210202.pdf
+  * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/02/02.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210202.pdf.
+(Accessed on February 9, 2020).

 ## Example of long-format data generated by `make_long_covid-19_emergency_statement_japan.R`